All prisoners are entitled to spend at least one hour a day in the open air

 Middle school education is provided within prison facilities, and high school education is accessible via correspondence.

-The penitentiary administration have set up measures to fight illiteracy
+The prison service implements measures to fight illiteracy

 Literacy courses are offered to illiterate inmates however they are not obliged to participate.
 In 2016, 1% of prisoners had completed basic education, according to the Turkish lnstitute of Statistics.1

 Distance courses are available